vibhnash1412/ADHD-detection-using-ML/README.md

   - Apply filtering → extract PSD features for each channel and band.

-   -Store results in Pandas DataFrames.
+  - Store results in Pandas DataFrames.

 4. Dataset Construction